top of page

 You Can’t Teach Me If You Can’t Reach Me: Making Connections to Increase Achievement

-While pursuing quality instruction, many disregard the science that supports positive teacher-student connections to obtain that goal.
-This is particularly detrimental when the achievement gap is widening because of increased at-risk and traumatized students.
 Neuroscience focuses on the brain and its impact on behavior and cognitive functions.
-The Neurosequential model developed by Dr. Bruce Perry and the Sequence of Engagement serves as a guide for educators to understand the importance of reaching students prior to teaching them.
+The Neurosequential Model, developed by Dr. Bruce Perry, along with the Sequence of Engagement, serves as a guide for educators to understand the importance of reaching students prior to teaching them.

 Use Your Gift